 After receiving admission to the graduate studies and enrolling for coursework, the student will consult with the graduate coordinator concerning appointment of the chair of his or her advisory committee.
 The student’s advisory committee for the master’s degree will consist of no fewer than three members of the graduate faculty.
-The chair or one of the co-chairs of the advisory committee must be from the Water Management and Hydrological Science faculty.
-At least one or more of the members must be from an academic program other than Water Management and Hydrological Science.
+The chair or one of the co-chairs of the advisory committee must be from the student's major department (or intercollegiate faculty, if applicable), and at least one or more of the members must have an appointment to a department different from the chair of the student's committee.

 The chair, in consultation with the student, will select the remainder of the advisory committee.
 The student will interview each prospective committee member to determine whether he or she is willing to serve.
-Only graduate faculty members from the faculty of Water Management and Hydrological Science may serve as chair of a student’s advisory committee.
+Only tenure or tenure-track members of the Graduate Committee Faculty, affiliated with the Water Management and Hydrological Science program, and located on Texas A&M University campuses may serve as chair of a student’s advisory committee.
 Other graduate faculty members may serve as co-chair with an individual from the Water Management and Hydrological Science faculty.
 The chair of the committee, who usually has immediate supervision of the student’s degree program, has the responsibility for calling meetings at any other time considered desirable.

 If the chair of the student’s advisory committee is unavailable for an extended time in any academic period during which the student is involved in activities relating to an internship or professional paper and is registered for courses such as 684, 692 or 693, the student may request, in writing, that the Program Chair appoint an alternate advisory committee chair during the interim period.

 The duties of the committee include responsibility for the proposed degree plan, any professional study or project, and the final examination.
-In addition, the committee, as a group and as individual members, are responsible for counseling the student on academic matters, and, in the case of academic deficiency, initiating recommendations to the Office of Graduate and Professional Studies.
+In addition, the committee, as a group and as individual members, are responsible for counseling the student on academic matters, and, in the case of academic deficiency, initiating recommendations to the Graduate and Professional School.

 The committee members’ approval on the degree plan indicate their willingness to accept the responsibility for guiding and directing the entire academic program of the student and for initiating all academic actions concerning the student.
 Although individual committee members may be replaced by petition for valid reasons, a committee cannot resign en masse.

 The student’s advisory committee, in consultation with the student, will develop the proposed degree plan.
-The degree plan must be completed and filed with the Office of Graduate and Professional Studies prior to the second semester of registration, and no later than 90 days prior to the date of the final oral examination.
+The degree plan must be completed and filed with the Graduate and Professional School prior to the second semester of registration, and no later than 90 days prior to the date of the final oral examination.

 This proposed degree plan should be submitted through the online Document Processing Submission System located on the website https://ogsdpss.tamu.edu.

 Additional coursework may be added to the approved degree plan by petition if it is deemed necessary by the advisory committee to correct deficiencies in the student’s academic preparation.
-No changes can made to the degree plan once the student’s Request for Final Examination or Request for Final Examination Exemption is approved by the Office of Graduate and Professional Studies.
+No changes can made to the degree plan once the student’s Request for Final Examination or Request for Final Examination Exemption is approved by the Graduate and Professional School.

-The minimum requirements for the Non-Thesis option are 36 hours of coursework and a satisfactory final comprehensive oral examination.
-A student is required to complete 8 hours of required core water courses, 12 hours of common body of knowledge courses, 12–15 hours of designated electives, and 4–8 hours of free electives.
+The minimum requirements for the non-thesis option are 30 hours of coursework and a satisfactory final comprehensive oral examination.
+A student is required to complete 8 hours of required core water courses, 12 hours of common body of knowledge courses, and 10 hours of designated water courses.